segmentio/segment-docs/src/connections/storage/warehouses/redshift-useful-sql.md

 To define sessions with raw SQL, a great query and explanation comes from [Mode Analytics](https://mode.com).

-Here’s the query to make it happen, but read Mode Analytics' [blog post](https://blog.modeanalytics.com/finding-user-sessions-sql/) for more information.
+Here's the query to make it happen, but read Mode Analytics' [blog post](https://blog.modeanalytics.com/finding-user-sessions-sql/) for more information.
 Mode walks you through the reasoning behind the query, what each portion accomplishes, how you can tweak it to suit your needs, and the kinds of further analysis you can add on top of it.

 ```sql
 -- Finding the start of every session